SebastianJuncosL/SafeOutApp/README.md

 * See Other people's location
 * Set safety status
 * Add people to your contacts list
-* Log in and crete accounts using Facebook
+* Log in and create accounts using Facebook
-* Notify contacts when safety status changes

 **Optional Nice-to-have Stories**

 * Connect with messenger for keeping in touch
 * Create contact gropus for sharing location with a certain group of people
 * Add people from QR or a different way than Facebooks friend list
+* Notify contacts when safety status changes

 ### 2. Screen Archetypes